okta/okta-auth-js/README.md

 | `redirectUri`  | The url that is redirected to when using `token.getWithRedirect`.
 This must be listed in your Okta application's [Login redirect URIs](#login-redirect-uris).
 If no `redirectUri` is provided, defaults to the current origin (`window.location.origin`). |
 | `postLogoutRedirectUri` | Specify the url where the browser should be redirected after [signOut](#signout).
 This url must be listed in your Okta application's [Logout redirect URIs](#logout-redirect-uris).
 If not specified, your application's origin (`window.location.origin`) will be used.
 | `pkce`  | If set to true, the authorization flow will automatically use PKCE.
 The authorize request will use `response_type=code`, and `grant_type=authorization_code` will be used on the token request.
 All these details are handled for you, including the creation and verification of code verifiers. |
+| `secureCookies` | Defaults to `true`.
+Will set the "secure" option on all cookies.
+With this option on, an exception will be thrown if the application origin is not using the HTTPS protocol.
+Automatically disabled for `http://localhost`.
 | `authorizeUrl` | Specify a custom authorizeUrl to perform the OIDC flow.
 Defaults to the issuer plus "/v1/authorize". |
 | `userinfoUrl`  | Specify a custom userinfoUrl.
 Defaults to the issuer plus "/v1/userinfo". |
 | `tokenUrl`  | Specify a custom tokenUrl.
 Defaults to the issuer plus "/v1/token". |